 Steelhead trout eat a variety of prey, including insects and smaller fish.
 Their feeding habits change as they migrate.
 Some stop eating once in freshwater.

 To catch them, we must understand their feeding habits.
-We need to present our bait like their natural food.
+We need to present our bait like their natural food using proper soft bead techniques.

 Habitat Preferences